 Through this partnership, UPMC’s Department of Pathology provides second opinions for high-acuity anatomical pathology cases.
 Using equipment that scans glass pathology slides and stores and transmits the images electronically, KingMed receives second opinions on patient diagnoses from our UPMC pathologists through a secure, web-based telepathology portal.

 The agreement provides KingMed's patients with rapid access to UPMC’s expert pathologists, thereby helping to ensure accurate diagnoses of complex diseases.
+KingMed pathologists based in China also have the opportunity to train at UPMC facilities in Pittsburgh as part of their ongoing medical education.

 UPMC is a founding member of the U.S.-China Healthcare Cooperation Program (HCP), a public-private partnership of 18 companies and 10 nonprofit organizations.

-Supported by United States governmental agencies and the Chinese ministries of health and commerce, HCP is a vehicle for the two countries to work together in:
+Supported by United States governmental agencies and the Chinese Ministries of Health and Commerce, HCP is a vehicle for the two countries to work together in: